rockNhu/phagesnake/readme.md

 |length|How many base pairs in genome|
 |ORFs number|Predict Open Reading Frames number in genome|

-## Sample and output
+## Example and output

-### sample data
+### Example data

-The sample data were in `fna_files`.
+The example data were in `fna_files`.
 Here, two types of input FASTA format showed.
-All the samples were downloaded from [NCBI Genbank](https://www.ncbi.nlm.nih.gov/genbank/) database.
+All the examples were downloaded from [NCBI Genbank](https://www.ncbi.nlm.nih.gov/genbank/) database.

 1. The assembly only had 1 contig was the best.
-In sample data, `vB_VpP_AC2.fasta` had a complete genome.
+In example data, `vB_VpP_AC2.fasta` had a complete genome.
 The genome of this single contig was recommended.

 2. Sometimes, the phage genome assembly had multiple genomes.
 Each contig of assembly should be considered a separate genome.
-In sample data, `LY2_LY4.fasta` had multiple genomes.
+In example data, `CA8_BA3.fasta` had multiple genomes.
 In the default PhageSnake protocol, it would be divided into contigs and analyzed one by one.
 If any length of contig was lower than 5000 bp, it would be skipped.

 ## Result